Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 ---

-So, that's all for now!
-I know that there is still more interesting research to comment, but in this post I decided to focus on a limited set of cool stuff.
+<a name="closing"></a> So, that's all for now!
+I know that there is still more interesting research to comment, but in this post I decided to focus on a limited set.
 Just to name a few, here is a short list of articles that I have not commented, in case you want to check them out:

 * [GANs applied on videos][videoGANs]
 * [Image completion][inpGAN]